Photo of Gullane Golf Club (No.1 Course)

 Gullane's open treeless terrain, with its uphill climbs and plunging downhillers, offers an unforgettable round of links golf, with breathtaking views over the Firth of Forth, the Lammermuir Hills inland to your south, and mighty Muirfield to the east.

-Don't forget to keep your golf game going on the No.1 course, as well as admiring the views and taking pictures.
+Don't forget to keep your golf game going on the No.1 course, while also soaking-up the spectacular views.
 The tightish fairways and green-surrounds are home to plenty of pot bunkers, cross bunkers and other assorted sand traps.
 When the wind blows, as it's been known to, the challenges increase, but so too might the indelible memories offered at Gullane.
 Definitely not a Lothian course to be missed.

 List of courses: Home of Golf